KNX-IOT/knx-iot.github.io/_pages/gs_knx_pi.md

 Hence they can be configured as a small installation.
 Each device has 4 channels.

-The PB has 4 push buttons and 4 feedback leds
+The PB has 4 push buttons and 4 feedback leds.
 The SA has 4 leds for acting as a light

+more info can be found on [GitHub](https://github.com/KNX-IOT/KNX-IOT-Virtual)

 ### Requirements for KNX IoT Virtual